rowanpi/dsd_kubernetes_demo/README.md

 ### Test the app
 - In your browser navigate to the url that was created by the `minikube service --url church-gateway-service` command.
-- User name is `admin`, password is `password` Note, only the church people page will work since we have not spun up all the services.
+- User name is `admin`, password is `password` Note, only the church people page will work since not all the services have been spun up.
 You can also add new auth users on the settings section.